Visible coach online teaching from a stage to build authority

 Your lead magnet should directly relate to the problems you solve in your paid work.
 If you help coaches build authority, offer a guide to “The 5-Day Authority-Building System.”
 If you help with business strategy, create “The 90-Day Business Growth Roadmap.”

-Track what visibility activities actually generate consultations, clients and makes you UNMISSABLE.
+Track what visibility activities actually generate consultations, clients, and makes your expertise easier to recognize.
 You might discover that your LinkedIn articles bring in better prospects than your Instagram posts, or that speaking at virtual events generates more qualified leads than your blog.
 Double down on what works and eliminate what doesn’t.

 Making Visibility Sustainable